aliufukyaman/fire_and_smoke_detection_vlm/README.md

 | BLIP (Fine-tuned) | 98.60%              | 99.80%                  |

 ### Model Availability and Test Environment
-Both the Blip Original and Blip Fine-tuned models are available within this Docker Project.
+Both the Blip original and Blip fine-tuned models are available within this Docker Project.

-The solution with the Blip Original and Clip Original models is deployed on *Hugging Face Space*:
+The solution with the Blip original and Clip original models is deployed on *Hugging Face Space*:
     ```bash
     https://huggingface.co/spaces/horizon1710/firesmoke_detection_with_vlm